Nasal Issues & Nosebleed

 Dr. Srinivasan Paramasivam, Senior Consultant Neurosurgeon at Apollo Hospitals, Chennai, explains that uncontrolled blood pressure is a leading cause of stroke, especially when combined with conditions like diabetes and high cholesterol.
 Over time, cholesterol plaques build up in stiffened blood vessels, eventually rupturing and causing a stroke.
 He emphasises that early blood pressure control is crucial, as it helps prevent strokes and reduces complications if a stroke does occur.

-How Bangla Health Connect Supports Bangladeshi Patients
+How Bangla Health Connect Helps Bangladeshi Patients

 Medical Guidance for Blood Pressure Care

-Travel Assistance
+Travel Assistance for Blood Pressure Treatment

 Cost Transparency and Patient Support